 WHO SHOULD ATTEND?

-This course is designed to facilitate a foundational understanding of the process of data analysis using statistical methods.
-Therefore,
+This course is designed to facilitate a foundational understanding of the process of data analysis using qualitative research methods.

-students, academic, and professionals approaching quantitative data analysis at the fundamental level or those who would like a refresher
+Therefore, students, academic, and professionals approaching qualitative data analysis at the fundamental level or those who would like a

 Register for the webinar via the link: